-In January of 1995 the Presbytery of Greater Atlanta chartered "The Church of the Hills" on 12.5 acres of property in North Fulton County.
+In January of 1995, the Presbyterian Church U.S.A., via the Presbytery of Greater Atlanta, chartered "The Church of the Hills" on 12.5 acres of property in North Fulton County.
 Rev. Dr. Lawrence Wood was called as the founding pastor of the church and one hundred charter members were placed on the rolls.
 The first worship services and Sunday School classes were held in the house that occupied the property.

 In 2009, The Church of the Hills changed its name to Johns Creek Presbyterian Church to firmly establish itself as part of the new city of Johns Creek, Georgia.
-However, the church has remained true to its founding as a "missional" church, giving time, talent and treasure in support of more than two dozen agencies that address spiritual, emotional, and physical needs in the local area and across the globe.
+However, the church remained true to its founding as a "missional" church, giving time, talent and treasure in support of more than 30 agencies that address spiritual, emotional, and physical needs in our community, across our region and around the world.

-In 2010, Rev. Dr. C. Gray Norsworthy succeeded Dr. Wood as senior pastor of the growing church and initiated a long-range planning process designed to enhance JCPC ministries and expand the JCPC physical plant.
-Not long after that, Rev. Scott Huie was called as Associate Pastor for the church's growing Youth Ministry and Rev. Neal Kuhlhorst joined the staff as Associate Pastor for Congregational Care.
+In 2010, Rev. Dr. C. Gray Norsworthy succeeded Dr. Wood as senior pastor of the growing church and initiated a long-range planning process designed to enhance the human impact of all JCPC ministry and missional programs.

-Today, the 800+ members of JCPC continue to advance the church's motto, non nobis solum, through six active ministry teams and a growing number of missional initiatives.
-JCPC recently became part of the national CanCare program and has partnered with the Will To Live Foundation to offer ongoing education and support to teens in the Johns Creek area who are struggling with a range of personal, emotional and social issues.
+The 700+ members of JCPC continue to advance the church's motto, non nobis solum (not for us alone), through a range of active ministry teams and a growing number of missional initiatives.
+JCPC serves as the Southeast headquarters and training center for the national CanCare program and also partners with the Will To Live Foundation to offer ongoing education and support to teens who are struggling with a range of personal, emotional and social issues.